cimug-org/cim-modeling-guide/docs/section5-cim-uml-modeling-rules-and-recommendations.md

 </tr>
 <tr class="even">
 <td>Rule028</td>
-<td>The name of the top-level package at the root of the model shall be "CIM" (formerly it was "TC57CIM").</td>
+<td>The name of the top-level package at the root of the model shall be CIM (formerly TC57CIM).</td>
 </tr>
 <tr class="odd">
 <td>Rule029</td>